shagadellic/SolarData/README.md

 and paste to notepad, count line number starting at zero)

 This all runs well on a preloved (<150 bucks) Intel Nuc siting in the laundry

+Was fun to circumvent server side Java that snookered the usual powershell html parsing

 If you have a powerwall you are probably laughing at the need for this ;)